mouseless/baked/docs/architecture/application.md

 the order of extensions may require a special attention as in [Enabling Cors][].

-`As` method provides an `Application` instance with `Layers` and `Features` properties.
-Using these properties you may add needed extensions into your application.
+`As` method provides an `ApplicationDescriptor` instance with `Layers` and `Features` properties.
+Using these properties you may add desired extensions into your application.

 > :information_source:
 >